 Football and Free society

-So its a very complex issue - why some teams and countries produced a brilliant game, while a selected team of others looked bleakly like overloaded coal train on a games field or command which selected from trained soldiers.
+So its a very complex issue - why some teams and countries produced a brilliant games, while a selected team of others looked so bleakly and heavy like overloaded coal train on a games field or like a command consisted and selected from trained soldiers along.
 The cultural level also, according to Michelle Platini, brought own correctives.

 Generally, respect of talents closely tied with the respect of freedom, human values: than more free society we have, than better for sports achievements, especially in commands games.